 Cashew milk is creamy and refreshing, nutritious and easy to make.
 You shouldn’t need to strain the mixture after blending if you have a decent blender.
 That means less hassle and less waste!
 Recipe yields about 5 cups cashew milk.

 - 1 cup raw cashews

 - 4 cups water, divided*

 - 1 to 2 tablespoons maple syrup or honey or agave nectar

 - Soak the cashews in water at least 4 hours, or overnight in the refrigerator.
 Drain the cashews and rinse until the water runs clear.
 Add the cashews and two cups water to a blender.
 Start on a low setting and increase the speed until the cashews are totally pulverized.
 This could take 2 minutes in a high-powered blender or longer in a regular blender.

 - Blend in 2 cups more water*, your sweetener of choice, vanilla extract, sea salt and cinnamon (optional).
 If your blender can’t totally break down the cashews, strain the milk through a fine mesh strainer or cheese cloth.
-Store the milk in a covered container in the refrigerator.
-It should keep for 3 to 4 days.
+Store the milk in a covered container in the refrigerator for up to 4 days—stir before using.

 *Water ratio: The ratio of water to cashews (4 to 1) in this recipe yields milk that is somewhere between 2% and whole milk in terms of creaminess.
 I think it’s just right as-is, but you can use less water for even creamier results.